Coordinating Committee for Multilateral Export Controls: Soviet Union's reception and resistance

 For the most part, the Soviet Union viewed CoCom not merely as a Western mechanism to restrict trade but also as a strategic tool employed by the West to impede the USSR's technological and economic development.
 From the Soviet standpoint, CoCom was an extension of Cold War hostilities.
 While never formally acknowledged in public by the Soviet leadership, CoCom was frequently denounced in internal party discussion and through state-aligned media as an economic warfare mechanism designed to stunt socialist development and prove capitalist technological superiority.

 Throughout the Cold War, the Soviet Union systematically tried to undermine export controls enforced by CoCom.
 The Soviet Union circumvented them primarily through Soviet intelligence agencies, particularly the KGB and GRU.
 By the early 1980s, the KGB and GRU had deployed thousands of agents, called "technology collection officers", across Western Europe and the United States, to gain access to restricted technology through establishing "dummy" corporations—fake businesses that were intermediaries for purchasing technology—and conducting "territorial diversions", which the U.S. intelligence community referred to as the process of acquiring sensitive U.S. technology and then rerouting it through neutral or CoCom-member countries such as Switzerland and Sweden where export controls were relatively more lenient.
-According to a 1982 CIA report, the USSR obtained approximately 70% of military-relevant Western technologies through the aforementioned intelligence channels; the rest were secured through legal trade, student exchanges, and exploiting open-source scientific literature.
+According to a 1982 CIA report, the USSR obtained approximately 70% of military-relevant Western technologies through the aforementioned intelligence channels; the rest were secured through legal trade, student exchanges, and open-source scientific literature.

 The Soviet procurement networks were deeply sophisticated, reflected in the USSR's successful acquisition of high-value U.S. systems such as the Digital Equipment Corporation's VAX 11/782 computer and the Perkin-Elmer Micralign 200.
 For instance, with the VAX 11/782, Soviet intelligence officers implemented a complex route spanning South Africa, West Germany, and Sweden before U.S. authorities intervened to address the loophole in CoCom's export controls.
 Despite Soviet efforts to resist CoCom exports, internal Soviet discussions recognized the adaptive nature of CoCom—reflected in recurring updates in the export control lists and U.S. efforts to restrict third-country reexports.
 Soviet efforts to resist CoCom, however, were ultimately covert—rarely addressing CoCom in international forums—potentially due to the secretive nature of its acquisition methods of U.S. technology.

 While the Soviet Union internally framed CoCom as a Western strategy of economic warfare, scholars argue that core problems within the Soviet system itself played a more critical role in its technological stagnation—its statist models of development were incompatible with informationalization; there was an ideological distortion of science; and dependency on Western technology frequently emerged as a result of short-sighted policy decisions.